-Documents received /uploaded after the deadline will be penalized negative ten (-10) points per day, or partial day, late with the following penalty caps and exclusions:
+Documents received /uploaded after the deadline will be penalized with the following penalty caps and exclusions:

-T3.9.5 "Structural Equivalency Spreadsheet (SES)" - The penalty for late SES submission is capped at negative fifty (-50) points.
+T3.9.5 "Structural Equivalency Spreadsheet (SES)" - The penalty for late SES submission is capped at negative Ten (-5) points per day for maximum upto 50 marks.
+After 10 days teams may be disqualified for appearing in technical inspection during main event.